archibate/vimrc/README-en.md

 ## Contribute

-If you know how to install these packages on your distro, please feel free to contribute by modifying the [release/install.sh](release/install.sh) in this repository.
+If you know how to install these packages on your Linux distro (or MacOS / Windows), please feel free to contribute by modifying the [release/install.sh](release/install.sh) in this repository.

 # Manual Install